TharinduWijayarathna/ScrapeJET/README.md

-# ScrapeJET - Web Scraper with RAG
+# Scraper - Web Scraper with RAG

 A powerful web scraper with RAG (Retrieval-Augmented Generation) capabilities for extracting and querying website data using Selenium, Playwright, and AI models.

-## Features

-- Advanced web scraping with Selenium, Playwright, and Requests
-- Intelligent data processing and product extraction
-- Queue-based multi-threaded scraping
-- JavaScript support for dynamic content
-- Smart deduplication and content cleaning
-- RAG integration for AI-powered data querying
-- REST API with comprehensive endpoints

 ## Quick Setup